jonataslaw/getx/documentation/en_US/dependency_management.md

 #### SmartManagement.keepFactory

-// TODO ASK JONATAS WHAT THE HECK HE MEANT WITH THIS TEXT This one is like SmartManagement.full, with one difference: SmartManagement.full purges the factories from the premises, so that Get.lazyPut() will only be able to be called once and your factory and references will be self-destructing.
-SmartManagement.keepFactory will remove its dependencies when necessary, however, it will keep the "shape" of these, to make an equal one if you need an instance of that again.

-Instead of using SmartManagement.keepFactory you can use Bindings.
-// TODO ASK JONATAS THIS TOO
+Just like SmartManagement.full, it will remove it's dependencies when it's not being used anymore.
+However, it will keep the their factory, which means it will recreate the dependency if you need that instance again.

+### How bindings work under the hood
 Bindings creates transitory factories, which are created the moment you click to go to another screen, and will be destroyed as soon as the screen-changing animation happens.
-It is so little time that the analyzer will not even be able to register it.
-When you navigate to this screen again, a new temporary factory will be called, so this is preferable to using SmartManagement.keepFactory, but if you don't want to create Bindings, or want to keep all your dependencies on the same Binding, it will certainly help you .
+This happens so fast that the analyzer will not even be able to register it.
+When you navigate to this screen again, a new temporary factory will be called, so this is preferable to using SmartManagement.keepFactory, but if you don't want to create Bindings, or want to keep all your dependencies on the same Binding, it will certainly help you.
 Factories take up little memory, they don't hold instances, but a function with the "shape" of that class you want.
-This is very little, but since the purpose of this lib is to get the maximum performance possible using the minimum resources, Get removes even the factories by default.
+This has a very low cost in memory, but since the purpose of this lib is to get the maximum performance possible using the minimum resources, Get removes even the factories by default.
 Use whichever is most convenient for you.

 ## Notes